madgik/exareme2/README.md

    or

    ```
-   inv attach --node <NODE-NAME>
+   inv attach --worker <WORKER-NAME>
    ```

-1. Restart all the node/controller services and keep the same containers with
+1. Restart all the worker/controller services and keep the same containers with

    ```
-   inv start-node --all && inv start-controller --detached
+   inv start-worker --all && inv start-controller --detached
    ```

 #### Local Deployment (without single configuration file)

-1. Create the node configuration files inside the `./configs/nodes/` directory following the `./exareme2/node/config.toml` template.
+1. Create the worker configuration files inside the `./configs/workers/` directory following the `./exareme2/worker/config.toml` template.

 1. Install dependencies, start the containers and then the services with